epambrest/capacity/README.md

 # **[Apllication Web-site](https://capacity2020.azurewebsites.net "")**
 # Capacity technical documentation.
 ## Common description
-This web application can be used for organize flexible your working time in different areas.
-This application is being developed with Scrum principles.
+This web application can be used for organize flexible your working time in different areas with Scrum principles.
 In the common you can create and manage teams, sprints, tasks and team members.
 ## Starting the project
 We are recommend next developer tools for running and develop project:
 * **[IDE Visual Studio 2019 Community](https://visualstudio.microsoft.com/ru/vs/community/ "")**